DianaVashti/todo-project-for-sabrin/README.md

 ### Back-End:
 - [ ] App uses a postgreSQL db.
 - [ ] App uses pg-promise.
+- [ ] db functions live in the actions folder (can be 1 file or 4 separate, your choice)
   - [ ] There is a function that gets all un-completed todos called `getAllTodos`.
   - [ ] There is a function that gets all completed todos called `getCompletedTodos`.
   - [ ] There is a function that marks a todo as completed called `completeOneTodo`.
   - [ ] There is a function that adds a new todo called `addOneTodo`.
 - [ ] There is a `schema.sql` file and the schema is only one table called `todos`.
   - [ ] `todos` table stores todo `description` & `is_completed` (BOOLEAN), as well as a serialized `id`.